- Glucose spikes, also known as blood sugar spikes, occur when you have more glucose in your bloodstream than your cells can take in for energy.

 Sometimes the amount of glucose circulating in your body surpasses what is needed for energy.
 When glucose becomes too concentrated in the blood, this is referred to as a glucose spike or a blood sugar spike.

-Glucose spikes can also be caused by lifestyle factors such as stress or follow a poor night’s sleep.
+Glucose spikes can also be caused by lifestyle factors such as stress or following a poor night’s sleep.
 They can also occur during intense exercise, but in this case, a spike is a good thing.

 You can take steps to limit or avoid glucose spikes and temper them once they start.
-Better glucose management can benefit your health in a number of ways, including how you feel, your energy levels, hunger and cravings, sleep, mental focus, and more.
+Better glucose management can benefit your health in a number of ways, including how you feel, your energy levels, hunger and cravings, sleep, mental focus, and more.3

 Here, we break down what a glucose spike is, what causes it, what they feel like, and how to avoid them in the future.
-Once you get a better understanding of how glucose works in your body, you can take steps to make healthier choices that will improve your well-being.
+Once you get a better understanding of how glucose works in your body, you can take steps to make healthier choices that will improve your wellbeing.

 What is a glucose spike?

-A glucose spike, also known as a blood sugar spike, is a sharp, marked rise in the amount of glucose in your blood, typically followed by a comparable decline, also known as a crash.
+A glucose spike, also known as a blood sugar spike, is a sharp, marked rise in the amount of glucose in your blood, typically followed by a comparable decline, also known as a dip or crash.
 While it is normal for your glucose to rise and fall many times throughout the day, a true spike is different.

 Spikes occur for a myriad of reasons, most commonly after eating an influx of carbs and/or sugar (more on that later) but can also arise due to physiological and psychological stress, intense exercise, dehydration, caffeine intake, certain medications, and other factors.

 When you have access to monitor your glucose levels with a continuous glucose monitor (CGM) like Lingo, you can see your glucose value throughout the day.
-Metabolically healthy individuals should strive to stay within 70-140mg/dL (3.9-7.8 mmol/L) and those with tighter glucose control will strive to stay within the range of 70-100mg/dL (3.9-5.6mmol/L).
+Metabolically healthy individuals should strive to stay within 3.9-7.8 mmol/L most of the time and those with tighter glucose control will strive to stay within the range of 3.9-5.6 mmol/L.5

 What causes a glucose spike?